y330/FragmentQR/index.md

 <h3>Instructions</h3><p>
  <ol>
   <li>Select text</li>
   <li>Ctrl/Cmd + Shift + L to copy the text fragment.
-Wait for your selected text be highlighted in yellow.
+Wait for your selected text be highlighted in yellow.</li>
   <li>Ctrl/Cmd+Q to open the extension popup</li>
   <li>Click the paste button</li>
-  <li>Scan it on your mobile device using a QR code scanner such as Google Lens or some default camera apps.
+  <li>Scan it on your mobile device using a QR code scanner such as Google Lens or some default camera apps.</li>
  </ol>
  If steps 1 or 2 do not work, go to chrome://extensions/shortcuts to reconfigure the shortcuts<p>